DevJamGroup/Projects-List/Projects/1-Beginner/Vigenere-Cipher.md

 One of the easiest ways bad actors can compromise an app is to access data that's left unencrypted by the developer.
 There are a number of strong encryption algorithms available to ensure that data is not readable even if access is compromised.
-These include AES, Blowfish, and TripleDES to name a few.
+These include Rijndael, Blowfish, Poly1305, and ChaCha20.

 However, these algorithms can be quite complex to implement so the objective of this app is to implement a classical encryption algorithm, the Vigenere